loader-icon

 36 months, before a refresher is required.

-The OSHA 300 Recordkeeping and Reporting Training is tailored to provide essential guidelines and knowledge to employees and employers engaged in documenting workplace injuries and illnesses, according to OSHA’s Standard for Recording and Reporting Occupational Injuries and Illnesses as codified in 29 CFR 1904.
+The OSHA 300 Recordkeeping and Reporting Training equips employers and employees with essential knowledge for documenting workplace injuries and illnesses.
+It follows OSHA’s Standard for Recording and Reporting Occupational Injuries and Illnesses, codified in 29 CFR 1904.

 Who Needs OSHA 300 Recordkeeping and Reporting Training?